Poulbi/compenhance/computerenhance.md

 x No clusters array, just regenerate the 4 values for each cluster

 Processor
-- simple loop that mimics generator and returns the sum
-- haversine_pair type
-- minimum amount of json per pair -> you can get the max number of pairs from json file size
+x simple loop that mimics generator and returns the sum x haversine_pair type x minimum amount of json per pair -> you can get the max number of pairs from json file size

 Cleanup times can be adressed.
 Clearing data that holds pointers can catch use-after-free.